darinz/PSL/README.md

 - Original papers for algorithms covered in the course
 - Recent developments in statistical learning
 - Applications in various domains

-## Acknowledgments

-- Course instructors and teaching assistants
-- Open-source community contributors
-- Students who provided feedback and suggestions

----

-**Note**: This repository is designed for educational purposes.
-The materials are based on established statistical learning principles and are intended to supplement formal coursework or self-study in machine learning and statistics.